Amsterdam, November 16, 2016

 What a privilege it is to know where your child is.
 To be able to send a whatsapp and then get an answer.
 And how totally normal we think this is, until the moment that everything falls apart.
 In a hundred pieces.

 On that Friday last month we received many kind cards and mails .
 Flowers were delivered.
 And candles.
 People know we always burn candles for Sophia.
 Even at night.
 Then we use the ones that are battery operated, we don’t want to leave her alone in the dark.

 It is truly heartwarming that so many people keep showing their unconditional empathy with us.
 And continue to hope with us.

 A close friend of Sophia wrote that day:

 It’s already been a year that our lovely Sophia has been missing.
 We all miss her terribly.
 I think about her every day.
 What would she be doing now, what is she thinking, when will she come home to us?
 I miss my dear and good friend who is always there for me when I need her and who is always positive.
 Sophia is a strong, clever, cheerful, creative, strong-willed and driven girl.
 I have hope and I will always keep hoping’.

 We, her parents and brothers, are not the only ones who miss her intensely, day in, day out.
-She has a part in many lives and especially her close group of friends is wrestling with her absence.
+She plays a part in many lives and especially her close group of friends is wrestling with her absence.

 Sophia would be doing her practicals now.
 Every day she’d come home with enthusiastic stories about everything she sees, the doctors she works with, where and when she’s allowed to assist.
 Just as she wrote about her experiences in Kampala, every week.
 And just as she did in the early summer of 2014 when she did three weeks of junior practicals in the Antoni van Leeuwenhoek hospital (Netherlands Cancer Institute).
 It left a deep impression on her.